 It may make sense to reject the Collision Damage Waiver (CDW) offered at the rental car counter if you already have coverage.
 But before you do, you’ll want to be aware of a few additional details.

 5. Should I Reject the Waiver at the Car Rental Counter?

 Even though damage to your rental car may be covered under your auto policy, the rental car company may require payment for those damages at the time you return the vehicle.
 You should consider whether you can afford such a payment, even in the short term, before you reject the waiver.
 Ask the rental agent for more details as you may have to pay from $1,000 to the full value of the car if it is damaged.

 If you don’t have collision coverage on your auto policy, purchasing the collision damage waiver is strongly recommended.
 You wouldn’t want to risk having to pay for a new rental vehicle if the one you’re driving is destroyed in an accident.

 If you’re planning to rent a vehicle while traveling abroad, you can contact the U.S. consulate in advance regarding the particulars of renting a car in the country you’re planning to visit.
 You can also ask the rental car company about coverage options.

 But, let’s say you rent a car while on vacation and end up having an accident.
 Because you suspended your collision coverage, it would no longer extend to your rental car.
 This means that you would be financially responsible for the damage to your rental car.
-Depending on the extent of the damage, you might find yourself buying the rental company a brand new car.
-Therefore, if you’re planning to suspend your collision coverage on your owned vehicle, it is strongly recommended that you purchase the CDW at the rental counter.
+Depending on the extent of the damage, you might find yourself buying the rental company a brand-new car.
+Therefore, if you’re planning to suspend your collision coverage on your owned vehicle, it is strongly recommended that you purchase the Collision Damage Waiver at the rental counter.

 Insurance, as it relates to rental cars, can be complicated.
 If you have questions, reach out to your agent or insurance carrier for more details.